apache/trafodion/docs/src/site/markdown/develop.md

 ### Approach 2

 * Go to: <http://traf-logs.esgyn.com/PullReq/>
 * Click on the number of the pull request.
-Example: <http://traf-logs.esgyn.com/PullReq/18/>.
 The next directory level is the build number.
 With multiple commits or re-tests, it is possible for a pull request to have multiple builds.
 * Under the build number is a directory for each specific job.
 Example: <http://traf-logs.esgyn.com/PullReq/18/35/regress-seabase-ahw2.2/>

 ## More Information
 The check tests do not include all of the automated daily tests.
 If you (or another contributor) want, you can run additional tests on the pull request.
-Refer [automated test setup](automated-tests.html) for more information.
+Refer [automated test setup (TBD)](automated-tests.html) for more information.